Blessing988/Blessing988/README.md

 </h3>

 <h2 align="center">
-I'm a Data Science Enthusiast 💻, Photographer 📸, and Designer 🎨!
+I'm a Data Science Enthusiast 👨‍💻, Civil Enginnering Student👷‍♂️, and
 </h2>

 I am currently a Civil engineering student who is very passionate about AI and loves to explore and learn everything Data.
+I love helping peopl

 ### 🤝 Connect with me: